adiulalam/rick-and-morty/README.md

 # Rick and Morty

-Rick and Morty website which utilizes the offical GraphQL Rick and Morty API.
+Rick and Morty website which utilizes the official GraphQL Rick and Morty API.

 ## Description

-This is a website for seeing all the characters, status, origin,  and last known location provided by the offical GraphQL Rick and Morty API.
+This is a website for seeing all the characters, status, origin,  and last known location provided by the official GraphQL Rick and Morty API.
 <br>
 The website is fully compatible with mobile devices, has custom animation and includes dynamic component skeleton.
 <br>